mayaanne/foundations/sprint-3/js-devtools-tutorial.md

 ## Reflect
 In your [my-reflections-sprint-3](my-reflections-sprint-3.md) answer the following questions:

-1. What did I notice about my learning style, strengths and limitations when doing this crash course?
+- What did you notice about your learning style, strengths and limitations when doing this crash course?
-2. Did any blocks come up for you?
+- Did any blocks come up for you?
 How did you overcome them?
+- Did you do something funny with the Dev Tools, like insert your own name or some inappropriate words into the DOM of a website?
+If not, do so now.
+It's hilarious and a great way to amuse your non-technical friends.
+They will think you are a hacker wizard.

 ## Stage and push!
 Commit and push your changes to GitHub.